Shift left: empowerment as-a-service

 - Reporting service outages

-Shift left can also be applied to tasks ranging from onboarding and offboarding employees, rebooting servers/firewalls, troubleshooting network issues, and provisioning and deprovisioning cloud resources.
+Shift left strategy can also be applied to tasks ranging from onboarding and offboarding employees, rebooting servers/firewalls, troubleshooting network issues, and provisioning and deprovisioning cloud resources.
 In some cases, these tasks can be fully automated – end to end – whereas in others IT users must intervene.

 There’s a saying, “If you want to go fast, go alone.
 If you want to go far, go together.”
 When it comes to long distance running and empowering employees, if you want to go fast and far, go together!